 14 days have passed since I last took a self-powered, controlled fall forward.
 A running step.

-14 days have passed since I’ve performed any kind of beard maintenance (or deconstruction).
+14 days have passed since I’ve performed any kind of beard maintenance.

 14 days have passed since my clothes have been washed.

 Being married to a training program seems necessary for me to have any resemblance of an ordered daily routine.
-I thrive off the day-to-day regimen of work, writing, and training…writing stuff down, planning ahead, taking notes, general organization.
+I thrive off the day-to-day regimen of work, writing, and training.
 I think this comes as a product of having written goals, being my own coach, and holding myself accountable.

 Which leads to what I’ve been doing the past two days.
 Spinning into Lake Michigan headwinds on cold mornings.
 Fun, fun.